We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 An ACL injury may occur when the knee is twisted suddenly, while a meniscus injury can result from a forceful impact or twisting motion.

 Both can cause pain, swelling, and difficulty moving the knee.
-Treatment may include physical therapy, a brace, or even surgery in severe cases.

 Head Injuries (Concussions, from Stick or Ball Impacts)